Tennis-Garin stuns Ruud to reach last 16 at Indian Wells | Sports-Games

 Chilean Cristian Garin's aggressive play overwhelmed Casper Ruud at Indian Wells on Sunday as the qualifier upset the third seed 6-4 7-6(2) to book a spot in the last 16.
 Garin pounded 27 forehand winners and fought off a second set comeback attempt to dispatch the struggling Norwegian, who has yet to win consecutive matches this season.

 "I'm so happy with the way that I played," said Garin.
-"I played so aggressive the whole match, even in the second set when I was leading 3-1 and lost those games I kept playing aggressive."
+"I played so aggressive the whole match, even in the second set when I was leading 3-1 and lost those games."

 With the win Garin, a former top 20 player now ranked 97th, improved his career record against Ruud to 3-1.
 "Casper is one of the players I really, really like on the tour so it's very special to me," said the Chilean.